11EJDE11/xna-cncnet-client/Docs/NewFeatures.md

 ## 2.14.0

-- The client now supports **V3 dynamic tunnels**.
-When hosting with dynamic tunnels (the new default, see [Migration.md](Migration.md)), the client automatically negotiates the best tunnel for each pair of players instead of requiring a manual tunnel selection and, when direct P2P is enabled, upgrades pairs to direct connections when possible.

-- A **tunnel mode** selection has been added to the game creation window ("Tunnel mode:" dropdown) and the options window ("Tunnel mode when hosting:" dropdown in the CnCNet tab).
-Three modes are available: Dynamic (V3), Static (V3) and Legacy (V2).
-See [User Settings Defaults](INISystem.md#user-settings-defaults) for configuration details.
+- The client now supports V3 dynamic tunnels.
+The default host tunnel mode is Dynamic (V3), and the new Tunnel mode selector in the game creation and options windows offers Dynamic (V3), Static (V3), and Legacy (V2).
+See [User Settings Defaults](INISystem.md#user-settings-defaults) for setup details.

-- A new **"Enable direct P2P connections"** checkbox has been added to the CnCNet tab of the options window.
-It allows the client to connect players directly to each other instead of routing traffic through CnCNet tunnel servers.
-Note that this shares players' IP addresses with the other players in the game session, and a warning is shown when enabling it.
+- A new "Enable direct P2P connections" checkbox is added to the CnCNet tab in the Options window.
+When enabled, the client will attempt to establish direct P2P connections with other players, bypassing the CnCNet relay server.
+This can improve latency and reduce server load, but may not work in all network environments.

 ## 2.13.4